gbrylinski/sinatra_jsonapi_microservice_template/README.md

 http://localhost:9292/users
 ```

-query for all the users:
+let's query for all the users:

 ```bash
 curl -X GET \